Apple Logo

 Apple Logo History

 The American company’s logo appeared immediately upon its founding.
-Steve Jobs and Ronald Wayne were creative inspirations inspired by a Wordsworth quote.
-Therefore, the emblem depicts Isaac Newton sitting under a tree, with an apple above him that, according to legend, will fall on his head, inspiring a brilliant idea.
+Steve Jobs and Ronald Wayne drew inspiration from a Wordsworth quote.
+Therefore, the emblem depicts Isaac Newton sitting under a tree, with an apple above him that, according to legend, falls on his head and inspires a brilliant idea.

-Ronald Wayne combined Apple and enlightenment concepts without troubling himself with work.
+Ronald Wayne combined Apple and enlightenment concepts without much effort.
 He depicted Newton, upon whom a ripe fruit of “unexpected enlightenment” is about to fall.
 The design was accepted and approved as a corporate identity, but it contained too many unnecessary details that distracted from the central element.
 Therefore, several more options were subsequently proposed.

 What is Apple?

 This global company develops and manufactures computers, tablets, smartphones, audio devices, and software.
-It is a leader in the creation of modern personal computers and operating systems.
+It leads the creation of modern personal computers and operating systems.
 The brand is associated with innovative online services and high-quality electronics.
-Founded in the United States, the company is known for its devices, such as the iPhone, and its recognizable bitten apple logo, symbolizing reliability and modern design.
+Founded in the United States, the company is known for devices such as the iPhone and its recognizable bitten apple logo, which symbolizes reliability and modern design.

 1976 – 1977